ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 4. In header file, define a class in C++ for this agent and specifies in it at least class of actions that this agent performs and its program.
 In such class you can also specify primary initiation condition, initiation condition, and result condition.
 5. In source file, implement all declared methods of agent's class.
 You can also implement your own methods and use them in an agent program.
 You can use all C++ and OOP tools as much as possible.
 6. Create file and implement class for keynodes used by implemented agent.
-7. Implement class for module for registering implemented agent.
+7. Implement class for module for subscribing implemented agent.
 8. Write tests for implemented agent.

 ---